LlmKira/novelai-python/README.md

 pip -U install novelai-python
 ```

-For security reasons, storing user credentials in plaintext is strongly discouraged.

 All API users must adhere to the NovelAI Terms of Service: https://novelai.net/terms.

 **More examples can be found in the [playground](https://github.com/LlmKira/novelai-python/tree/main/playground)